 Another detailed straw embroidered hat thought to be made between 1750 1775.
 Courtesy Museum of Fine Arts Boston, The Elizabeth Day McCormick Collection

-The Straw Shop is pleased to share additional examples of straw embroidery.
+Leaving the eighteenth century behind The Straw Shop is pleased to share additional examples of straw embroidery, or in some cases applique.

 Also from Museum of Fine Arts Boston, The Elizabeth Day McCormick Collection, this bodice is described as, “Floral sprays embroidered with straw on pink silk taffeta.”
 Described simply as French, 18th century.